 Employees may also contribute to an eligible deferred compensation plan which is intended to meet the requirements of Code Section 457(b) ("457(b) Plan").
 The 457(b) Plan is a defined contribution plan which permits Pre-tax and Roth elective deferral contributions.
 The Plan does not provide for a District match but does permit discretionary non-elective contributions by the District.
+There were 771 and 731 active Plan members as of December 31, 2022 and 2021, respectively.
 Participants may change their elective deferrals at any time.
 Early withdrawals can be made from the 457(b) Plan following separation of service regardless of age with no IRS penalty.
-Income taxes are owed on any withdrawals of pre-tax elective deferral contributions and discretionary non-elective contributions.
+Income taxes are owed on any withdrawals of pre-tax elective deferral contributions and discretionary nonelective contributions.
 Income taxes are not owed on withdraws of Roth elective deferral contributions if certain requirements are met.
-The total contributions to the 457(b) Plan were \$2.7 million and \$2.5 million for 2021 and 2020, respectively.
+The total contributions to the 457(b) Plan were \$2.7 million for both 2022 and 2021.